 Specified as: a rank one or two array containing numbers of type specified in Table 1.
 The rank of x must be the same of y.

 beta the scalar β .

 \mathbf{y} the local portion of the global dense matrix y.

-Specified as: a rank one or two array containing numbers of the type indicated in Table 1.
+indicated in Table 1.
 The rank of y must be the same of x.

-${f y}$ the local portion of result submatrix y.
+\mathbf{y} the local portion of result submatrix y.